kentpmckinney/epi-capstone/README.md

 * Identify ways to improve app efficiency
 * Enhance the pre-processing of data to prune unused data to reduce data footprint √
 * Compress/decompress data to improve speed and/or reduce footprint
-* Tests to validate data against the USDA API
 * Retains user data in Firebase

 ## Tools for Additional Features